Adelasantos12/disabilities_normscanner/references/frameworks/conventionality-analysis.md

 This framework should therefore be used comparatively, while remaining attentive to country-specific rules on:

-- incorporation of international law,
+- incorporation of international law;
-- direct applicability,
+- direct applicability;
-- constitutional review,
+- constitutional review;
-- judicial enforceability,
+- judicial enforceability;
 - and the hierarchy or primacy of international obligations in domestic law.

 ---